Artistic Achievements of the Minnesota Orchestra – A Timeline

 October 1, 2012

-The management and board of the Minnesota Orchestra lock out its musicians without pay or benefits, eventually canceling the entire 2012-2013 season.
+The Minnesota Orchestra is locked out for the next 16 months during a contentious contract dispute.
 The Musicians of the Minnesota Orchestra present dozens of their own sold-out programs of great symphonic works, including education and community concerts, led by former music directors Stanislaw Skrowaczewski, Edo de Waart, and Osmo Vänskä.

 October 1, 2013

-The management and board cancel the orchestra’s planned series of concerts at Carnegie Hall in New York and at the BBC Proms in London, causing the resignation of Music Director Osmo Vänska.
+Music Director Osmo Vänska resigns due to the cancellation of the orchestra’s planned series of concerts at Carnegie Hall in New York and at the BBC Proms in London.
 The Musicians play three farewell concerts with Maestro Vänskä and guest pianist Emanuel Ax, broadcast live on MPR.
-Planning and producing their own series of concerts, the Musicians continue to provide world-class orchestral music in Minnesota.
+The Musicians plan and produce their own series of concerts which are performed from October 2013 through January 2014.

 A new contract is signed and regular concerts resume, beginning with two weeks of Homecoming Concerts.
 On February 7th and 8th Conductor Laureate Stanislaw Skrowaczewski led the orchestra in concerts featuring Beethoven’s heroic Third Symphony and Skrowaczewski’s own powerful orchestration of Bach’s D-minor Toccata and Fugue—the work that opened the first concert at Orchestra Hall in 1974.